iotaledger/hornet/docs/post_installation/managing.md

   },
 ```

-You can also control plugins can be controlled using the [Dashboard/web interface](./post_installation.md#Dashboard).
+You can also control plugins using the [Dashboard/web interface](./post_installation.md#Dashboard).

 ## Spammer
 Hornet integrates a lightweight spamming plugin that spams the network with messages.
 The IOTA network is based on Directed Acyclic Graph.
 Therefore, new incoming messages are connected to previous messages (tips).
 It is healthy for the network to maintain some level of message rate.

 The Spammer plugin allows your node to send a number of data messages at regular interval.
 You can set the interval with the `mpsRateLimit` key, which is the number of messages per second (TPS) that the plugin should try to send.